Timeline of Earth estimates

 This is a timeline of humanity's understanding of the shape and size of the planet Earth from antiquity to modern scientific measurements.
 The Earth has the general shape of a sphere, but it is oblate due to the revolution of the planet.
 The Earth is an irregular oblate spheroid because neither the interior nor the surface of the Earth are uniform, so a reference oblate spheroid such as the World Geodetic System is used to horizontally map the Earth.
 The current reference spheroid is WGS 84.
-The reference spheroid is then used to create a equigeopotential geoid to vertically map the Earth.
+The reference spheroid is then used to create an equigeopotential geoid to vertically map the Earth.
 A geoid represents the general shape of the Earth if the oceans and atmosphere were at rest.
 The geoid elevation replaces the previous notion of sea level since the oceans are never at rest.